-SarongNeed a last minute gift idea for the sailor in your life?
-Here is a little list of items that are useful on the boat everyday.
+SarongNeed a last-minute gift idea for the sailor in your life?
+Here is a little list of items that are useful on the boat every day.
 Also a few options for any kind of traveler or adventurer.
 For even more of our favorite items visit our Gear page.

 UNDER $20